grip-on-software/monetdb-import/Database_structure.md

     -   **updated_date** - TIMESTAMP: Time at which the merge request received an update (a merge request note or update to the request details).
+    -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
+        in which the merge request was made, based on date intervals.
+If the created date is not matched to a sprint, then this is 0.
+In the case of overlapping sprints, the latest sprint that still contains the date is used.

 -   **merge_request_note**: A comment or automated message attached to a